ggonnella/fastsubtrees/docs/CLI.md

 The subcommand ``fastsubtrees construct`` constructs the tree representation from a tabular file.

-The script has two modes of use, one generic and one specific for the NCBI taxonomy tree dumps (for which the library was originally designed).
+The script has different modes of use, depending on the input format, as described in the following subsections.

-Common to both modes is the first parameter, which is the output file name, containing the tree data, used for the subsequent queries.
+Common to all modes of use is the first parameter, which is the output file name, containing the tree data, used for the subsequent queries.

-### NCBI taxonomy construction mode
+### NCBI taxonomy tree construction

 For constructing the NCBI taxonomy tree, the directory containing ``nodes.dmp`` is specified, after using the ``--ntdump`` option.